kawaiiDango/pano-scrobbler/faq.md

 - Search for "Never sleeping apps" in the system settings
 - Add the app to the list

-For other devices, go to [dontkillmyapp.com](https://dontkillmyapp.com), click on your mobile manufacturer's name on the site and follow all the steps in there.
+Go to [dontkillmyapp.com](https://dontkillmyapp.com), click on your mobile manufacturer's name on the site and follow all the steps in there.

 It may be impossible to use this app on a stock ROM from certain manufacturers, due to the said restrictions.

+Most custom ROMs do not have such restrictions, and the app should work out of the box without changing any battery settings.

 ### [android] The app says that scrobbling is disabled